My poem "Reportorial" won the 2013 Milton Kessler Memorial Poetry Prize from Harpur Palate.

 two new poems

-Poems forthcoming in: Harpur Palate, Hunger Mountain, The Los Angeles Review, Mudfish, Poet Lore, Salamander, Sou'wester, and Extinguished & Extinct: An Anthology of Things That No Longer Exist.
+New poems appearing or forthcoming in 2014: California Quarterly, Connotation Press, Harpur Palate, Hunger Mountain, The Los Angeles Review, Mudfish, Poet Lore, Salamander, Sou'wester, Tar River Poetry, and Extinguished & Extinct: An Anthology of Things That No Longer Exist.
+Three reviews in Prairie Schooner.

 Bloomsbury Anthology of Contemporary Jewish American Poetry is out, and I'm very pleased it includes two poems of mine: "Every Minute Drove It Wilder," original published in Southern Humanities Review, and "Viewing Guernica in Madrid," which first appeared in the Atlanta Review.